geofflangenderfer/geofflangenderfer.com/content/posts/why-you-should-go-freelance.md

 - Youtube and Udemy for skill building

-The effect is eliminating middlemen that make building an audience of 100 or 1,000 true fans a real possibility.
+The effect is eliminating middlemen and their revenue cut.
+That makes building an audience of 100 or 1,000 true fans a real possibility.

 In [1,000 True Fans][3], Kevin Kelly defines a true fan as someone who buys everything you produce.
 With 1,000 true fans paying you $100/year, you can make a six figure income.
 For less than $9/month, your true fans can help you turn your shared passion into a career.

-This long-tail of micro content-creators is made possible by large tech giants that have driven down the cost of sharing content.
-Cloud services like AWS and Google Cloud power Twitter and Youtube.
+Large tech companies enable this long-tail of micro content-creators.
+Twitter runs on AWS cloud services and Youtube on  Google Cloud.
+This allows small creators to publish for free.

 ### A Wealth Ladder Stepping Stone
 ![Wealth Ladders][wealth-ladders]

 An audience is an accelerator as you climb [wealth ladders][4].
+The first ladder has the least leverage.
+You trade your time for an hourly rate or a salary.
+The final ladder has the most leverage.
+You sell a product while you sleep.

-The idea is that you start on the first ladder as an employee.
+The idea is that you start on the first ladder as an hourly worker.
 You gain skills and savings on each ladder to propel yourself to the next.
-The highest ladder is software-as-a-service (SAAS).
-True passive income and leverage.

-You must consider the worst case scenario before choosing this path.
-As you move to the next ladder, you need to build new skills.
+If you can overcome the worst case scenario, you should choose this path.
+As you transition between ladders, your income will fall.
 Replacing your previous income could take 1-3 years.
 If this is a dealbreaker, do not shoot for another ladder.
+Remain where you're comfortable.

 When you build an audience, you're building relationships that lead to sustainability.
 Your readers enjoy your content.
 Maybe because you teach them a valuable skill.
 Maybe for entertainment.
 The more they read the more they like you.
 They will support you when you monetize because that's what friends do.
 A beautiful voluntary exchange.

 ### Less Risky Compared to SAAS
 SAAS is risky because you build a product based on assumptions about your audience.
 You can de-risk this with a [lean startup][5] approach.
 But, starting with an audience is an unfair advantage.
-You deeply understand your audience so you can be more certain about whether an info or software product will resonate.
+You  must understand your audience.
+It will give you clarity on whether an info or software product will resonate.
 Do you think Sam Harris doubted whether his [app][6] would be a success?

 ### Conclusion
 The barriers to building an audience have never been lower.
 Amidst surreal circumstances, there is hope.
 Build an audience.
 You can build a sustainable career catering to that audience in a variety of ways.
 And, you de-risk your approach to a successful SAAS product.

 [0]: https://www.cnbc.com/2020/09/15/a-snapshot-of-the-1point2-trillion-freelance-economy-in-the-us-in-2020.html